Mega Man Legacy Collection: Release

-The original Mega Man Legacy Collection was released in North America and Europe on August 25, 2015, for Nintendo 3DS, PlayStation 4, Windows, and Xbox One, followed by a Japanese release on February 25, 2016.
-Mega Man Legacy Collection 2 was later released on August 8, 2017, for PlayStation 4, Windows, and Xbox One.
-Both compilations were later ported to the Nintendo Switch on May 22, 2018.
+Mega Man Legacy Collection was announced prior to E3 2015, and was playable on the E3 show floor.
+It also received its own display station at San Diego Comic-Con in 2015.
+The original Mega Man Legacy Collection was released in North America and Europe on August 25, 2015, for PlayStation 4, Windows, and Xbox One.
+The Nintendo 3DS version was released on February 23, 2016, followed by a Japanese release on February 25, 2016.
+The Nintendo 3DS version had a collector's edition release, which came bundled with an exclusive golden Mega Man Amiibo figure.
+It released in Japan on all other platforms on May 26, 2016.
+Additionally, the collection received a physical release at a reduced price exclusively in Japan on September 14, 2017 for Nintendo 3DS.
+A sequel to Mega Man Legacy Collection was listed early on the Korean Game Rating and Administration Committee website.
+Mega Man Legacy Collection 2 was later announced on June 5, 2017.
+It released on August 8, 2017, for PlayStation 4, Windows, and Xbox One.
+Initially, there were no plans for a release on Nintendo Switch.
+A Nintendo Switch version was later announced during the 30th anniversary of the Mega Man series, and both compilations were later ported to the console on May 22, 2018.
 A combined physical release for Switch, Mega Man Legacy Collection 1 + 2, includes a game card for Legacy Collection and a download code for Legacy Collection 2, which is only available in digital format.
+The Nintendo Switch compilation launched a few days later in Japan on May 24, 2018.
+Mega Man Legacy Collection was also available on the Amazon Luna Retro Channel prior to its discontinuation.